-I hope you enjoyed the humor study.
+I hope you enjoyed the post and activity on the world's funniest joke.
 Here is some additional information about the study in case you want to use it with your students.
-Click here if you'd like to share the study with others.

-The study was created using Google Sites, Forms and Spreadsheets (all free tools).
-Here's the flow of the experiment:
+The activity was created using Google Sites, Forms and Spreadsheets (all free tools).
+Here's the flow of the activity:

 The dependent variable is the ratings given to the two jokes on the 1-10 scales.